cosmos/cosmos-sdk/docs/spec/auth/vesting.md

 Delayed vesting accounts are easier to reason about as they only have the full amount vesting up until a certain time, then all the coins become vested (unlocked).
+This does not include any unlocked coins the account may have initially.

 ```go
 func (dva DelayedVestingAccount) GetVestedCoins(t Time) Coins {